cyprus327/Fraglib/Tutorial.md

 ## PerPixel Tutorial

-In if you've skipped the previous tutorials you'll probably understand fine, but there is a lot said in the SetClear tutorial that won't be repeated here, so if at any point there's something not specific to PerPixel mode that's unclear, it's probably explained in the [SetClear Tutorial](https://github.com/cyprus327/Fraglib/blob/main/Tutorial.md#setclear-tutorial).
+In if you've skipped the previous tutorials you'll probably understand fine, but there is a lot said in the DrawClear tutorial that won't be repeated here, so if at any point there's something not specific to PerPixel mode that's unclear, it's probably explained in the [DrawClear Tutorial](https://github.com/cyprus327/Fraglib/blob/main/Tutorial.md#DrawClear-tutorial).

 PerPixel mode is meant to be as similar as possible to writing a fragment shader, which means essentially anything you can make in a fragment shader you can make in this mode.

-The only difference, setup-wise, when using PerPixel mode as opposed to SetClear mode is that your Program method is a PerPixel method, so instead of the last parameter in Init being an Action, it's a Func<int, int, Uniforms, uint>.
+The only difference, setup-wise, when using PerPixel mode as opposed to DrawClear mode is that your Program method is a PerPixel method, so instead of the last parameter in Init being an Action, it's a Func<int, int, Uniforms, uint>.
 Below is an example of what this looks like.
 ```csharp
 using Fraglib;